-Form PR is the monthly production report Texas operators file with the Railroad Commission of Texas (RRC).
-It covers oil produced, gas produced, gas lifted, condensate, water produced, oil transported off the lease, and the purchaser on the other end of those runs.
-The filing is done through the RRC’s online system at webapps.rrc.texas.gov, and the form has been around in one version or another for decades.
+Form PR is the monthly production report Texas operators file with the Railroad Commission of Texas (RRC), covering oil produced, gas produced, gas lifted, condensate, water produced, oil transported off the lease, and the purchaser on the other end of every run.
+It is filed online through RRC Online at webapps.rrc.texas.gov by the last day of the month following production.
+Form PR is the Texas piece of the broader regulatory production reports framework that operators use to keep every state’s monthly filing on the same data chain.

 The hard part is not the form.
 The hard part is having the numbers on hand to fill it out without chasing your pumper for three days.